-- An MRI scan- Magnetic Resonance Imaging is a diagnostic technique that uses magnetic fields and radio waves to make detailed images of your brain. - Neuropsychological testing a series of standardized tests (questionnaires and interview) that measure thinking skills including attention, memory, planning, organization, motivation, and mood.
+- A Magnetic Resonance Imaging (MRI) scan- MRI is a diagnostic technique that uses magnetic fields and radio waves to make detailed images of your brain. - Neuropsychological testing a series of standardized tests (questionnaires and interview) that measure thinking skills including attention, memory, planning, organization, motivation, and mood.
 The tests are administered and reviewed by a neuropsychologist.
-Generally the testing takes about two hours to complete. - Evaluation by DBS neurologist All DBS candidates will meet one of our DBS neurologists who will provide a thorough evaluation and discuss pre and post-operative procedures with you. - On/Off testing -On/Off testing is an important part of the screening process to evaluate your response to levodopa.
+Generally the testing takes about two hours to complete. - Evaluation by DBS neurologist All DBS candidates will meet one of our DBS neurologists who will provide a thorough evaluation and discuss pre- and post-operative procedures with you. - On/Off testing -On/Off testing is an important part of the screening process to evaluate your response to levodopa.
 You will be asked to come into the outpatient office having not taken your Parkinson's medications for about 12 hours.
 You will usually arrive in an "off" state meaning you may be slower or have difficulty moving.
 It is always important to have a family member or friend accompany you to this session.
-A series of tests are done which measure movement.
+A series of tests are done to measure movement.
 You will then receive your usual dose of Parkinson's medication.
 Then, the same tests are repeated in the "on" state.
 On/Off testing is conducted in the morning so that you will experience the least amount of discomfort.
-On/Off testing is videotaped so that the team can see your motor state both ways.
+On/Off testing may be videotaped so that the team can see your motor state both ways.
 We will ask you to consent to videotaping.
 This will only be used for review by the healthcare team.
-On/Off testing generally takes about three hours.
+On/Off testing generally takes about two to three hours.

-- A psychological interview is performed by a psychologist, to screen for mood and behavior. - An evaluation is performed by a physical therapist from the BU Center for Neurorehabilitation to assess how you move.
+- A psychological interview is performed by a psychologist as needed, to screen for mood and behavior. - A consultation with a rehabilitation specialist (for example a physical therapist or speech therapist) may be part of the screening process for some individuals.